 Pay a Cheaper Rate

 Depending on where you live in the US, you may have the possibility of purchasing your electricity or gas from an alternate supplier instead of from your local utility.
 Alternate suppliers can offer a wide variety of energy and rate options, and you may find a good deal for your energy.
-Call us at 347-410-8789 to find the best rates available in your area.
+Call us at phone currently not available to find the best rates available in your area.

 Two Ways to Save That Require a Bit of Cash

 Switch to LED or CFL

 Compared to traditional incandescent bulbs, compact fluorescent lamps (CFL) are four times more efficient and use 50-80 percent less energy.
 They may cost a little bit more than a traditional bulb, but over the long run will save you money, as they generally use about one-third the amount of electricity to run and can up to 10 times longer.
 For example, single 18-watt CFL replacing a 75 watt incandescent will save about 570 kWh over the course of its lifetime - 10 cents per kWh, that's equivalent to saving $57!